wp-plugins/bad-behavior/README.txt

 content management system free of link spam.
 Bad Behavior is a PHP-based solution for blocking link spam and the robots which deliver it.

+Thousands of sites, large and small, like SourceForge, GNOME, the U.S.
+Department of Education, and many more, trust Bad Behavior to help reduce incoming link spam and malicious activity.

 Bad Behavior complements other link spam solutions by acting as a gatekeeper, preventing spammers from ever delivering their junk, and in many cases, from ever reading your site in the first place.
 This keeps your site's load down,